AssiaIlieva/Shared-Cookbook/README.md

 ## 📜 License

-For information about the license, please see the [LICENSE](https://github.com/AssiaIlieva/Shared-Cookbook/blob/main/LICENCE.md)file.
+For information about the license, please see the [LICENSE](https://github.com/AssiaIlieva/Shared-Cookbook/blob/main/LICENCE.md) file.